ansemjo/speedtest-plotter/README.md

     docker exec $containerid speedtest-plotter dump > results.csv

+To reimport a previous dump in a fresh container use `import`:

+    docker exec $containerid speedtest-plotter import < results.csv

+This can also be used to import results obtained manually with `speedtest-cli`.

 ### PYTHON SCRIPT

 You can use the Python script by itself locally, too.
 First install the requirements: